Noni Madueke: Arsenal

-On 5 July 2025, it was reported that Madueke agreed personal terms with Arsenal, although the two clubs had not yet agreed a transfer fee.
+On 5 July 2025, it was reported by the BBC that Madueke agreed personal terms with Arsenal, although the two clubs had not yet agreed a transfer fee.
 On 9 July it was confirmed that Arsenal had made a formal approach to Chelsea, with an agreement in principle for a £50 million transfer being agreed the next day.
 The prospective move was criticised by some Arsenal fans, who started a '#NoToMadueke' campaign.
 The campaign was later criticised by Arsenal teammate Declan Rice.

-On 18 July, Madueke was officially announced as an Arsenal player, signing a five-year contract for a reported initial fee of £48.5 million, rising to £52 million with add-ons.
+On 18 July 2025, Madueke was announced as an Arsenal player, signing a five-year contract for a reported initial fee of £48.5 million, rising to £52 million with add-ons.
 On 17 August, he made his debut for the club, as a substitute, in a 1–0 win against Manchester United in the league.

-On 23 September, it was announced that Madueke would be out for six to eight weeks with a knee injury, after leaving the pitch in their 1-1 draw with Manchester City.
+On 23 September 2025, it was announced that Madueke would be out for six to eight weeks with a knee injury, after leaving the pitch in their 1–1 draw with Manchester City.
+On 26 November, Madueke scored his first goal for Arsenal in a 3–1 Champions League win over Bayern Munich.

+On 31 January 2026, Madueke recorded his first Premier League goal for the club in a 4–0 win against Leeds United.
+The goal was originally credited as a Karl Darlow own goal, before the Premier League goal accreditation panel credited Madueke with the goal.
+The goal came directly from a corner.